 Shinchirō Watanabe, the creator of masterpieces like Cowboy Bebop and Space Dandy, also created Samurai Champloo Season 2 which was released back in 2004.
 Not only the subversion but the dub version of this anime is pretty well received.
-Now it’s really hard to explain how it’s like watching Samurai Champloo.
+Now it’s really hard to explain what it’s like watching Samurai Champloo.
 Though it can be said for sure it’s not for everyone since it doesn’t follow the usual setup like most of the animes out there.

 Set in Edo period Japan yet holding hands with modern hip-hop, the anime portrays the lifestyle and the lives of people of different statuses and entities back then.
-From well-choreographed combat, well-written characters to soul-touching music and a beautiful artistically aesthetic world it has got everything.
+From well-choreographed combat and well-written characters to soul-touching music and a beautiful artistically aesthetic world it has got everything.
 But what makes Samurai Champloo stand out more is its ability to leave a mark on the viewer.

 Unlike most of the anime out there with the same long over-hyped battles, almost the same plot, battles-filled characters having an internal monologue while in combat, the same ragged idea of everything going downhill and the protagonist appears to save the day, Samurai Champloo does things differently.
 The vibe of Samurai Champloo is entirely different and unique.